-Happy Guru Gobind Singh Gurpurab to all our Sikh followers - he stood for the universal values of freedom, equality and justice for all! or the Takht Sri Patna Sahib (Gurdwara where he was born) or A Khanda (Sikh symbol)
+Happy Guru Gobind Singh Gurpurab to all our Sikh followers - he stood for the universal values of freedom, equality and justice for all!

+or

-Wishing Sikhs everywhere a very happy Guru Gobind Singh Gurpurab.
-Gurpurb di lakh lakh vidaue!
-(The last part of the message means "Many many good wishes for the gurpurb") 5 JANUARY 2018 Image of Anandpur Sahib (the birthplace of the Khalsa) or
+Wishing Sikhs everywhere a very happy Guru Gobind Singh Gurpurb.
+Gurpurb di lakh lakh vidaye!
+(The last part of the message means "Many many good wishes for the gurpurb") 2 JANUARY 2020 Image of Anandpur Sahib (the birthplace of the Khalsa) or the Takht Sri Patna Sahib (Gurdwara where he was born) or A Khanda (Sikh symbol)